qualityshepherd/brine/posts/of_yarn_and_bone.md

 #### Legendary Names

-`Legendary Names` are earned by legendary actions in play and awarded by the table during a `Retrospective`.
+`Legendary Names` are earned by legendary actions in play and awarded by the table during `Reflections`.
 This can be both good and bad. `Legendary Names` may not need to roll in certain circumstances and their fame might bring help from admirers.
 But they may also attract wannabes looking to become a legend by defeating one.
 WATCH YER BACK!

 ### DICE